-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE.
 Section 16(a) of the Exchange Act requires directors, executive officers and greater than 10% beneficial owners to file reports of ownership and changes in ownership of shares of Common Stock with the Securities and Exchange Commission, and applicable regulations require them to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely upon review of the copies of such reports furnished to the Company, or written representations that no such reports were required, the Company believes that during the last fiscal year all Section 16(a) filing requirements applicable to these reporting persons were complied with.
+Based solely upon review of the copies of such reports furnished to the Company, or written representations that no such reports were required, all Section 16(a) filing requirements applicable to the reporting persons were complied with, except for Mr. Higgs who filed one late Form 4 report covering one transaction.

-INDEPENDENT PUBLIC ACCOUNTANTS

-Deloitte & Touche LLP, certified public accountants, have audited the financial statements of the Company and its subsidiaries for the fiscal year ended December 28, 1996, and management intends to recommend the reappointment of the firm of Deloitte & Touche LLP as independent auditors of the Company for the current fiscal year.
+INDEPENDENT PUBLIC ACCOUNTANTS.
+Deloitte & Touche LLP, certified public accountants, have audited the financial statements of the Company and its subsidiaries for the fiscal year ended December 26, 1998, and management intends to recommend the reappointment of the firm of Deloitte & Touche LLP as independent auditors of the Company for the current fiscal year.
 Representatives of Deloitte & Touche LLP are expected to be present at the annual meeting, will have an opportunity to make a statement and are expected to be able to respond to appropriate questions from the shareholders.